andry81/gituserbin/README_EN.txt

 -------------------------------------------------------------------------------
 1. DESCRIPTION
 -------------------------------------------------------------------------------
-Git user script wrappers for projects root directory.
+Git user scripts for the `PATH` variable.

 -------------------------------------------------------------------------------
 2. REPOSITORIES